-Name Experience Current ALX role Current Listed company directorship company directorships in last 3 years Fiona Beck BMS (Hons) Waikato (NZ) CA ATLIX Non-Executive, Independent Director Bermuda-based Director from 13 September 2019 Age: 54 Fiona Beck is a Non-Executive Independent Director of ATLIX, appointed in September 2019.
+Name Experience Current ALX role Current Listed company directorship Former Listed company directorships in last 3 years Fiona Beck BMS (Hons) Waikato (NZ) CA ATLIX Non-Executive, Independent Director Bermuda-based Director from 13 September 2019 Age: 54 Fiona Beck is a Non-Executive Independent Director of ATLIX, appointed in September 2019.
 She is also a Director of One Communications Ltd (a publicly listed Bermuda Company) and also serves on its Audit Committee.
 She is a Director of the Bermuda Business Development Agency working in the FinTech and technology space and a Director of Twilio IP Holding Ltd (a subsidiary of Twilio Inc, NYSE: TWLO), a cloud based communications platform. - One Communications Ltd (BSE:ONE.BH).
 None Fiona is a Chartered Accountant and her wealth of business and governance experience comes from holding senior executive and governance positions in large infrastructure companies focused in the telecommunication and technology space.
 She was the President and CEO for 14 years of Southern Cross Cable Network, a submarine fibreoptic cable company connecting New Zealand and Australia to the USA.
 She also led the telecommunications and technology team for the 35th Americas Cup.
-Nora Scheinkestel LLB (Hons) (Melb), PhD, FAICD, Centenary Medal ATLAX Non-Executive, Independent Chairman ATLIX Non-Executive, Independent Director ATLAX Nomination and Governance Committee, Chairman Chairman of ATLAX from 17 April 2015, Director from 28 August 2014 Director of ATLIX since 17 April 2015 Age: 59 Dr Nora Scheinkestel is currently Chairman of ATLAX and the ATLAX Nomination and Governance Committee and is a Director of the ATLIX Board.
-Nora holds a number of external Board positions, including Director of Telstra Corporation Limited and Director of AusNet Services Limited.
-She is also a Trustee of the Victorian Arts Centre Trust.
-Nora has a long track record in the infrastructure sector.
+Nora Scheinkestel LLB (Hons) (Melb), PhD, FAICD, Centenary Medal Dr Nora Scheinkestel is currently Chairman of ATLAX and the ATLAX Nomination and Governance Committee and is a Director of the ATLIX Board. - Telstra Corporation Limited (ASX:TLS) Stockland Corporation Limited ATLAX Non-Executive, Independent Chairman ATLIX Non-Executive, Independent Director Nora holds a number of external Board positions, including Director of Telstra Corporation Limited and Director of AusNet Services Limited.
+She is also a Trustee of the Victorian Arts Centre Trust. and AusNet Services Limited (ASX:AST).
+(ASX:SGP) (retired March 2018) and OceanaGold ATLAX Nomination and Governance Committee, Chairman Chairman of ATLAX from 17 April 2015, Director from 28 August 2014 Director of ATLIX since 17 April 2015 Age: 59 Nora has a long track record in the infrastructure sector.
 As a senior banking executive in international and project financing, she took responsibility for the financing of major mining and infrastructure projects.
 She currently consults to government, corporate and institutional clients in areas such as corporate governance, strategy and finance.
 She is an Associate Professor in the Melbourne Business School at Melbourne University and is a former member of the Takeovers Panel.
 Nora is also a published author of Rethinking Project Finance - Allocating and Mitigating Risk in Australasian Projects.
-In 2003, Nora was awarded a Centenary Medal for services to Australian society in business leadership. - Telstra Corporation Limited (ASX:TLS) and AusNet Services Limited (ASX:AST).
-Stockland Corporation Limited (ASX:SGP) (retired March 2018) and OceanaGold Corporation (ASX/ TSX:OGC) (retired 19 December 2019).
+In 2003, Nora was awarded a Centenary Medal for services to Australian society in business leadership.
+Corporation (ASX/ TSX:0GC) (retired 19 December 2019).